Requests for Council Information

 - Refer to the Freedom of Information Part II Statement for guidance on the types of documents and information Council holds.

-- Provide a time period in which you wish Council to undertake a search within, for example 1 January 2020 to 13 March 2020.
+- Provide a time period in which you wish Council to undertake its search, for example – ‘1 January 2020 to 13 March 2020’.

-- Avoid phrases like ‘all documents in relation to’ and ‘including but not limited to’ – they are not specific enough to enable officers to effectively action your request.
+- Avoid phrases such as ‘all documents in relation to’ and ‘including but not limited to’ – these are not specific enough to enable officers to effectively action your request.

-- you must pay the application fee of $30.60, or if payment of the application fee would cause you hardship you can request us to waive the fee in full or in part.
+- you must pay the application fee of $31.80, however if payment of said fee would lead to financial hardship, you may request Council waive the fee in full or in part.

 After you submit your request

-After you submit a request, we will assess it to ensure it meets the requirements outlined in section 17 of the FOI Act.
-If we determine that your request is not valid, we will notify you within 21 days from the date we received your request and provide you with assistance to help you make the request valid.
-If your request is valid, we will begin processing it.
+Upon submission officers will assess your request to ensure it meets the requirements outlined in section 17 of the Act.
+If it is determined that your request is not valid, officers will notify you within 21 days post receipt date of your request, and will provide you with assistance to help make the request valid.
+If your request is found to be valid, officers will begin to process it.

-We have 30 days from the date you make a valid request to provide you with a decision.
-However, we can extend this time by up to 15 days if we need to consult with third parties whose information may be contained in the requested documents.
-We may also extend this time by up to 30 days with your agreement.
-We will let you know if the timeframe changes.
+Council has 30 days from the date of submission to provide you with a decision.
+However, officers may extend this period by up to 15 days if third party consultation is required – this includes liaising with all individuals whose information is contained in the requested documents.
+Officers may also extend this time by up to 30 days with your agreement.
+Council will advise if the timeframe changes at any time.

-The Freedom of Information (Access Charges) Regulations 2014 (Vic) set charges related to the costs incurred by an agency in granting access to documents requested.
-Whether these costs apply depends on the nature of a request.
+The Freedom of Information (Access Charges) Regulations 2014 (Vic) sets charges related to the costs incurred by an agency in granting access to documents requested.
+Whether these costs apply depends on the nature of the request.
 All fees and charges are exempt from GST.
 These costs are in addition to the application fee.

 The current rates are as follows:

-Search and retrieval Online documentation, search time at the pay rate of the Council officer searching for documentation.
+Search and retrieval of online documentation, search time at the pay rate of the Council officer conducting the search.

-Hard copies $22.20* per hour (or part of an hour, rounded to the nearest 10 cents)
+Hard copies $23.85* per hour (or part of an hour, rounded to the nearest 10 cents).

-Where it is anticipated that the costs associated with your application will exceed $50.00, we will notify you and request that you pay a deposit before proceeding with your request.
+Where it is anticipated that the costs associated with your application will exceed $50.00, officers will notify you and request that you pay a deposit before proceeding with your request.

-If necessary, we may transfer your request under section 18 of the FOI Act to another agency or Minister who is better placed to handle your request.
-We will tell you if we do this.
+If necessary, officers may transfer your request under section 18 of the Act to another agency or minister who is better placed to handle your request.
+You will be advised if this is the case.

 Council is committed to protecting your privacy.
-The personal information requested on this form is being collected by Council for the purpose of processing your Freedom of Information application or any other directly related purpose.
-The personal information will also be disclosed to the Freedom of Information Officer for the purpose of processing your FOI request and relevant Council officers responsible for sourcing documents and information related to your request and payments.
+The personal information requested on the above form is collected by Council for the explicit purpose of processing your FOI request, or any other directly related purpose.
+Your personal information will also be disclosed to the Freedom of Information Officer for the purpose of processing your FOI request, as well as any relevant Council officers responsible for sourcing documents and information related to both your request and your payment.

 Your information will not be disclosed to any other external party without your consent, unless required or authorised by law.

-If you wish to alter any of the personal information you have supplied to Council, please contact Council via telephone 03 5321 6413 or email Governance@hepburn.vic.gov.au.
+If you wish to alter any of the personal information you have supplied to Council, please contact Council via telephone 03 5321 6434 or email at firstname.lastname@example.org.